xaviermignot/xaviermignot.github.io/_posts/2024-04-15-azure-devops-terraform-oidc.md

 Then in Azure DevOps, in _Organization settings_, you can add the _service principal_ just like any normal user (don't forget to add it to at least one project):
 ![Add service principal in Azure DevOps](/azdo-user.png){: width="600"} _For this sample we will use the Project Contributors group but you might need to use another one depending on your needs_

-> Choosing the _Basic_ access level will use consume one licence (the first 5 users are free for each organization) {: .prompt-warning }
+> Choosing the _Basic_ access level will consume one licence (the first 5 users are free for each organization) {: .prompt-warning }

 > Before doing this you need to connect your Azure DevOps organization with your Entra ID tenant, checkout the docs [here](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/connect-organization-to-azure-ad?view=azure-devops) if you need.